 The ASC will review all proposals and will respond to each student in a brief letter copied to the director.
 In particular, the ASC may raise questions that the student may find helpful in preparing to communicate his or her work to a college-wide audience at the Collegiate Review.

-Intersession offers an excellent opportunity for students working on an honors project to complete research, experiments, and/or writing.
-There are no official deadlines to meet during Intersession, but the student and director are advised to set reasonable goals in preparation for the honors reviews to come in the spring term.
+Intersession and summer offer excellent opportunities for students working on an honors project to complete research, experiments, and/or writing.
+There are no official deadlines to meet during Intersession or summer, but the student and director are advised to set reasonable goals in preparation for the honors reviews to come in the relevant term.

-During the first week in March, the student should schedule a date to meet with his or her committee for the Honors Review.
+At least six weeks before the end of the completion term, the student should schedule a date to meet with his or her committee for the Honors Review.
 At this meeting, the student will present the honors project in the manner recommended by the guidelines or tradition of that area of study and agreed on by his or her Honors Review Committee.
 If a written report is required, the student should deliver the report to the Honors Review Committee one week prior to the meeting.
-All Honors Review Committee meetings must be completed by the second Monday in April, the last date to submit the Recommendation for Honors.

 If the completed project receives the unanimous approval of the Honors Review Committee members, the student may advance to the Collegiate Review.
-By the second Monday in April, the project’s director will file the Recommendation for Honors with the ASC.
+At least four weeks before the end of the completion term, the project’s director will file the Recommendation for Honors with the ASC.
 This document includes the signatures of the Honors Review Committee members.
 The student needs to choose an at-large faculty member for the Collegiate Review Committee and use the Recommendation for Honors form to request this individual.
 The student must have already received approval from the faculty member.
 ASC will assign an ASC member to join the committee.

 The Collegiate Review Committee is chaired by an ASC member and will also include an at-large faculty member and the project’s director.
 Neither the ASC member nor the member of the faculty-at-large can be from the project’s area of study or any of the student’s majors.
 By majority vote, this committee will judge the effectiveness of the student’s written and oral communication of the project to a broad audience.
-By the last day of spring-term classes, the Collegiate Review Committee will submit its one-page Honors Report to the chair of the ASC committee.
-One unbound hard copy and an electronic copy of the final draft of the honors project (the full written portion of the project or other acceptable documentation of the project) and the title page (found under "Forms and Resources") must also be submitted to the ASC chair.
+The Collegiate Review Committee will then submit its one-page Honors Report to the chair of the ASC committee.
+One unbound hard copy and an electronic copy of the final draft of the honors project (the full written portion of the project or other acceptable documentation of the project) and the title page must also be submitted to the ASC chair.

 One week before graduation, the chair of the ASC will send a letter to the President’s Office and the Registrar naming the students who have met the qualifications for honors in their areas of study.
 When senior grades are due, the chair of the ASC and the Registrar will verify the overall GPA of eligible honors students to determine if they are still meet the approved minimum (3.0 at this stage).
 The President’s Office will be informed of students whose GPA renders them ineligible.
 At graduation, students achieving honors in an area study will be specially recognized.